A location in Krevborna.

 Let's talk about the format of these location entries.
 They're noticeably brief by design; one paragraph of descriptive text was the maximum I would allow myself.
 When I look at setting books that have paragraph after paragraph of description, they strike me as being written for novelistic reading or as an invitation to memorize lore for its own sake.
 I didn't want to go that route because that implies homework (taking notes) to get the info you might want to reference in play.
 I replaced that with bullet-points that look more like the notes you would extract from full paragraphs of text.
 Cutting out the middle man.

-As for the areas I chose to emphasize, they break down like this: basic description and rough overview, aesthetics (things I would think about including as I describe this place in play), themes (flavor elements I would consider weaving into adventures set in this place), adventures (example adventure seeds), and noteworthy personages (brief NPC examples).
+As for the areas I chose to emphasize, they break down like this: basic description and rough overview, aesthetics (things I would think about including as I describe this place in play), themes (flavor elements I would consider weaving into adventures set in this place), things to keep in mind if your character hails from this area, adventures (example adventure seeds), and noteworthy sites.

 Chancel is meant to be the "big city" of the setting.
 It's a bit Dickensian London and a bit Rome.
 Gothic conventions that I've included here: corrupt spirituality; crime, poverty, and class difference; urban decadence.